Kauaʻi: Air

 Located on the southeastern side of the island, Lihue Airport is the island's only commercial airport.
 It has direct routes to Honolulu, Kahului/Maui, Kona/Hawaii, the U.S. mainland, and Vancouver, Canada.
 General aviation airports on the island are Port Allen Airport and Princeville Airport.

 The Pacific Missile Range Facility has a 6,006-foot runway that is closed to general aviation traffic, but could be used for an emergency landing.

 Cruise ships

-Some Princess Cruises and Norwegian Cruise Line ships stop in Nawiliwili Harbor, Lihue.
+Some Princess Cruises and Norwegian Cruise Line ships stop in Nawiliwili Harbor, Līhuʻe.

 Highways

 Several state highways serve Kauaʻi County: